-- What are the types of declarations in an asylum case? - The asylum applicant's own declaration2 is submitted in support of Form I-589, Application for Asylum, Withholding of Removal, and Protection Under the Convention Against Torture, which is the focus of this resource. - Supporting witness declarations can be submitted to corroborate the facts presented by the applicant. - Expert declarations can be submitted to corroborate or establish some element of the applicant's claim for asylum or related relief. - What is the role of a declaration in an asylum application? - Asylum applicants must establish that they have credibility.
+- What are the types of declarations in an asylum case? - The asylum applicant's own declaration is submitted in support of Form I-589, Application for Asylum, Withholding of Removal, and Protection Under the Convention Against Torture, which is the focus of this resource. - Supporting witness declarations can be submitted to corroborate the facts presented by the applicant. - Expert declarations can be submitted to corroborate or establish some element of the applicant's claim for asylum or related relief.

+• What is the role of a declaration in an asylum application?

+O Asylum applicants must establish that they have credibility.
 Declarations in support of asylum applications are a form of documentary evidence.
 Therefore, it is critical that the declaration is accurate and consistent with other evidence in the applicant's filing, with documents that may be in DHS's files, and the proposed testimony.
-Only through obtaining and reviewing the evidence and practicing the testimony with the applicant will you ensure that that the declaration is accurate. - When are declarations used? - An asylum applicant may submit a declaration to support their credible/reasonable fear interview before an asylum officer.
+Only through obtaining and reviewing the evidence and practicing the testimony with the applicant will you ensure that that the declaration is accurate.

+• When are declarations used?

+O An asylum applicant may submit a declaration to support their credible/reasonable fear interview before an asylum officer.
 However, because these interviews are scheduled very quickly, it is often too short a time to adequately prepare a declaration and it is not required or expected that a declaration be submitted.
-If you have adequate time and decide strategically it is best to submit a declaration, then it is submitted directly to the asylum officer.
-Note that no I-589 is filed for a credible/reasonable fear interview.3
+If you have adequate time and decide strategically it is best to submit a declaration, then it is submitted directly

-1 This resource can be used to prepare a declaration of an applicant for affirmative or defensive asylum, withholding of removal, protection under the Convention Against Torture, or credible or reasonable fear.
+&lt;sup>1 This resource can be used to prepare a declaration of an applicant for affirmative or defensive asylum, withholding of removal, protection under the Convention Against Torture, or credible or reasonable fear.

-2 This resource covers only declarations from the asylum applicant.
+&lt;sup>2 This resource covers only declarations from the asylum applicant.
 Asylum seekers often submit supporting evidence from fact witnesses and/or expert witnesses.
 While many of the same concepts apply to declarations by other witnesses, this resource focuses on the specific issues involved in drafting the asylum seeker's declaration-the most important document submitted in the case.